nipkownix/re4_tweaks/README.md

  * **60 FPS fixes** - Tries to fix some issues left by the people who created the 60 FPS mode in this port.
 Currently, it changes the following:
     * Fixes the speed of falling items, making them not fall at double speed.
 This issue was one of the first issues people noticed (when this port was still being teased in trailers), but Q-LOC never fixed it, even after releasing 6 patches.
+    * Fixes the speed of opening compartments such as drawers, cabinets, chests, boxes, shelves, etc.
+    * Fixes the speed of moving geometry such as: doors, passages, gates, ceilings, etc.
 	* When running in 60 FPS, some QTEs require extremely fast button presses to work.
 This gets even worse in Professional difficulty, making it seem almost impossible to survive the minecart and the statue bridge QTEs.
 This fix makes QTEs that involve rapid button presses much more forgiving.
 	* Makes Ashley's bust physics consistent between 30 and 60FPS
 	* Makes backwards-turn speed consistent between 30 and 60FPS